Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 This comes a lot closer to a nice separation of concerns.
 One other thing to notice is that I do not have to use interfaces.
 I just pass in the actual classes.
-The code is so simple that I even have a hard time advocating for a lot of tests.
-I would however run large integration and black box tests in a system like this.
+The code is so simple that I even have a hard time advocating for a lot of unit tests.
+I would, however, run large integration and black box tests in a system like this.

 ## Should you really never use inheritance?